 What to Do When You’ve Been Exposed to Pesticides

-If your exposure to chemicals resulted in health issues, call me today and I’ll Make Them Pay!®
+If your exposure to chemicals resulted in physical injury or illness, call me today and I’ll Make Them Pay!®